 You don’t have to get it right the first time.
 The great thing about writing is that it can always be re-written—and no writing is ever wasted, because even if it’s wrong, you’ll learn something from having written it.
 Just write.

-t your latest book, and how you got the idea for it.
+Tell us about your latest book, and how you got the idea for it.

 GETTING AWAY WITH IT is my first women’s fiction novel with Headline Review, and it’s out in paperback in March.
 It’s the story of Liza Haven, a rebellious stunt woman whose life goes terrifically wrong following an accident, and who goes back to the small village where she grew up, to see her perfect identical twin sister, Lee.
 But when she gets there, Lee has disappeared, and everyone in the village thinks that Liza is Lee.